Successful brands do one thing very well:

 If your goal, however, is to get in front of working moms and dads who are out grocery shopping, your creative energy will be filtered through a different perspective.

 One key question to ask is “Are you trying to create a one time activation or something that can be replicated over and over again?”
 This is very important because it changes how you approach your entire experiential strategy.
-Do we contradict ourselves here, we say you think to think long term

 If you want to educate your customers, for example, then setting up a tour that goes to multiple locations and activates the same experience may be best for your brand.